paradisec-archive/PARADISEC_workflows/02_getting-started.md

 Click on the link in your email to confirm.

 Congratulations, you are now a PARADISEC user!

-If you do not have an email account, [contact us](https://paradisec-archive.github.io/PARADISEC_workflows/02_getting-started.html#contact-us) at PARADISEC and we can help you.

 <p>
   <img src="images/OPEN-final.png" style="display:inline-block; padding-right:10px; width:50px;">As a registered user you can access data in collections having <span style="color:Green"><b>OPEN ACCESS</b></span> once you sign in.
 Each new open-access collection you visit, you will need to agree to PARADISEC’s conditions of access.